dart-lang/site-www/src/faq.md

 evolve, and publish the [standard specification][spec] of the Dart language.
-In addition to TC52, we have also introduced a process for submitting Dart enhancement proposals ([DEP][DEP]), because we wanted to make it easier to contribute to and follow the evolvement of Dart.
+In addition to TC52, we have also introduced a process for submitting Dart enhancement proposals ([DEP][DEP]), because we wanted to make it easier to contribute to and follow the evolution of Dart.

 ### Q. How are you taking input on changes to the Dart repository?